Frequently Asked Questions

 Experience tells us that the better you are at something the more you’ll enjoy doing it.
 Taking a CELTA training course with us ensures that you will be ready and confident to teach, allowing you to do a good job and enjoy the experience of teaching and living abroad.

-You will receive your CELTA certificate from Cambridge University a few weeks after your course ends.
+If you have passed the course, you will receive your CELTA certificate from Cambridge University a few weeks after your course ends.

 In addition, at the conclusion of your CELTA course you will receive an end of course report.
 This report will include your grade, as well as a letter of reference from your teacher-trainer and a thorough breakdown of your strengths and areas for improvement.